elastic/rally/docs/command_line_reference.rst

 ``elasticsearch-plugins``
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 A comma-separated list of Elasticsearch plugins to install for the benchmark.
 If a plugin supports multiple configurations you need to specify the configuration after the plugin name.
-To see a list of possible plugins anc configurations, issue ``esrally list elasticsearch-plugins``.
+To see a list of possible plugins and configurations, issue ``esrally list elasticsearch-plugins``.

 Example::

    esrally --elasticsearch-plugins="analysis-icu,xpack:security"

 In this example, Rally will install the ``analysis-icu`` plugin and the ``x-pack`` plugin with the ``security`` configuration.
-See the reference documentation about :doc:`benchmarking with plugins </benchmarking_plugins>` for more details.
+See the reference documentation about :doc:`Elasticsearch plugins </elasticsearch_plugins>` for more details.

 ``pipeline``